 One of our mottoes is “unplug before you tug.”
 This prevents the cords from being ripped out of the cart.

-We rarely have broken plugs or cords.
+It is rare that we have broken plugs or cords.

-Headphones and Mice
+How to Store Headphones and Mice

 Our school requires students to use their own headphones that are part of their school supply list, but we also have a few sets that students can borrow if they find their headphones have stopped working or they couldn’t afford their own pair.

 We keep our own headphones in our desks or bins and they are the student’s responsibility to care for them.
-The school owned sets are in Ziploc bags and stored in a labeled bin.
+The school owned sets are in Ziploc bags and stored in a labelled bin.
 When students borrow them, they are asked to wipe them down and return them to the bag before putting them back in the bin.

 Empower Your Student Leaders